 Norway’s rainy, west coast capital is an incredible place.
 And it is mind-blowingly beautiful.
-This is a guide to the best things to do in Bergen, Norway – from culture to food to history (and more)!
+This is a guide to the best things to do in Bergen, Norway, from culture to food to history (and more)!

-🇳🇴 Top Activities and Tours in Bergen:
+🇳🇴 Top activities and tours in Bergen:

-🛌 Top Hotels in Bergen:
+🛌 Top hotels and places to stay in Bergen:

 🚗 Visiting Bergen independently?
 Be sure to book your Norway rental car ahead of time to ensure availability!